Some of the best-known names in the jazz world will take the stage for University of Idaho’s 2018 Lionel Hampton Jazz Festival Feb. 23 and Feb. 24.

 “It’ll be super loud, and swinging and fun,” he said.

 On Feb.
 23, alto saxophonist Antonio Hart, trumpeter Terell Stafford and vocalist Brianna Thomas will lead a tribute to the 1961 album “Nancy Wilson/Cannonball Adderley.”
 The group, put together specifically for the festival, will be revisiting the tunes from the album with a more contemporary view, Sielert said.

-“There’s something sort of special about that particular record,” he said.
+“There’s something sort of special about that particular record,” Sielert said.

-According to a UI news release, the Lionel Hampton School of Music Jazz Choirs I and II, directed by Dan Bukvich, and Jazz Band I, directed by Sielert, will also perform during the 2018 festival, in addition to solo and combo winners from the festival’s competition.
+According to UI News, the Lionel Hampton School of Music Jazz Choirs I and II, directed by Bukvich, and Jazz Band I, directed by Sielert, will also perform during the 2018 festival, in addition to solo and combo winners from the festival’s competition.

 “You build up to it,” Bukvich said.
 “It’s a lot of fun, it’s hard work and it’s interesting.”

 Sielert said the guest artists, and the festival in general, create an opportunity for the students who come from small communities who don’t normally have the chance to experience great jazz music.